Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 ![A three column, two row grid of grey boxes](https://res.cloudinary.com/andybelldesign/image/upload/c_scale,f_auto,w_1400/v1568725444/keeping-it-simple-with-css-that-scales/presentation.082_kxkt6a.png)

-Take this example.
-We’ve got a good ol’ three column grid.
+Take this example: we’ve got a good ol’ three column grid.
 In times gone by, we’d employ some hacks not just to lay it out, but also make it look like this in every browser.

-What I propose is that we take a step back, **simplify the problem**, and find a sensible baseline.

-Here it is: Good ol’ stacking with space.
+What I propose is that we take a step back, **simplify the problem**, and find a sensible baseline, and here it is: Good ol’ stacking with space.
 We can achieve 100% coverage with tiny amounts of CSS now.

 ![A vertical stack of 4 grey boxes](https://res.cloudinary.com/andybelldesign/image/upload/c_scale,f_auto,w_1400/v1568725444/keeping-it-simple-with-css-that-scales/presentation.083_xbazps.png)

+This is a [handy little grid system](/wrote/create-a-responsive-grid-layout-with-no-media-queries-using-css-grid/) that uses minmax to distribute columns.
+It means we get a responsive grid with **no media queries**.

 ```css
 .auto-grid {